Quick Answer

 How Do I File a Claim After a Rear-End Collision?

-Filing a car accident claim involves notifying the insurer, submitting evidence, and staying involved throughout the review process.
+Filing a car accident claim involves notifying the insurer, sending documents, and staying involved throughout the review process.
+With Mighty's AI, you can do this without first agreeing to give up 33% to 40% of your settlement to a lawyer.

 - Photos of the vehicles and accident scene